pruthvis/analogi-c/README.txt

 $ vim analogi-c/config.php

-Commit 0.1
+1. Commit 1
 ===
-This commit is modified to fix issues arising from the use of PHP's "E_STRICT" error reporting.
+This commit fixes issues arising from the use of PHP's "E_STRICT" error reporting.
 When I initially ran Analogi 1.3, PHP threw a few "Undefined variable" errors.
 It appears to be the result of having PHP's E_STRICT error reporting turned on.